 - Carob has no oxalic acid (a naturally occurring substance found in chocolate and other foods that inhibits calcium absorption) while chocolate definitely contains this organic compound.

-- Cocoa powder has more iron than carob, but carob powder contains some iron as well as key electrolytes like calcium and potassium.
+- Cocoa powder has more iron, but carob powder contains some iron as well as key electrolytes, like calcium and potassium.

 - Carob does not contain theobromine, which is what makes cocoa and chocolate naturally bitter in flavor.

-Carob chips as well as carob powder, carob bars, carob syrup and carob extract can typically be found at your local health store or online.
+Carob chips, carob powder, carob bars, carob syrup and carob extract can typically be found at your local health store or online.
 You can substitute an equal amount of carob powder for cocoa powder.
 You can also use half carob chips/powder and half cocoa chips/powder in a recipe.

-Carob chips add nutrients and natural sweetness to whatever they go into.
-So what are some of the best ways to use carob chips?
-For starters, carob chips are awesome in muffins, breads, cakes, pancakes and cookies.
-You can also add carob powder to smoothies.
+What are some of the best ways to use them?
+For starters, they are awesome in muffins, breads, cakes, pancakes and cookies.
+You can also add the powder to smoothies.

 Carob chips can be used in any recipe that calls for chocolate chips so there are a ton of options.

 Here are some healthy and absolutely delicious carob recipes to try (swap in for the chocolate where appropriate):

 - Vegan Chocolate Chip Cookies Recipe